lizzieinvancouver/pmm/analyses/_READMEpmm.txt

 max_sims.R from Max Farrell

+phlyo_opsree_compact.R -- December work using ubermini_2 on OSPREE

 pmm-pgls-simulations_v2.R -- original code from Simon Joly

 pmm-pgls-simulations_v2IMC.R -- edits to Joly code for our purposes